California Dems Fail Miserably Answering This Simple Question About Their New Congressiona...

 AP Photo/J. Scott Applewhite

-During the August recess, House Speaker Mike Johnson (R-LA) and Senate Majority Leader John Thune (R-SD) are reportedly taking a strategic move and calling the House and Senate into pro-forma sessions every four to five days—sessions with virtually no lawmakers present—solely to prevent President Donald Trump from making recess appointments.
+During the August recess, Rep. Thomas Massie (R-KY) is highlighting Senate Majority Leader John Thune’s (R-SD) strategic move being down by lawmakers who plan to call the House and Senate into pro-forma sessions every four to five days—sessions with virtually no lawmakers present—solely to prevent President Donald Trump from making recess appointments.
 The Constitution gives the president the ability to temporarily appoint someone to an office while the Senate is not in session.

 Advertisement